pkg_add -u to update your third party packages.

-With OpenBSD you don't get any binary package upgrades.
+With OpenBSD you don't get any binary package upgrades for third party packages.
 You don't get new features, bug fixes, or even security fixes.
-Not for the third party binary packages.
 The reason for this is mainly due to a lack of resources.

 On OpenBSD you generally have four different options to choose from:

-So to sum up, OpenBSD does not provide security updates for packages outside of the "current" branch.
+So to sum up, OpenBSD does not provide regularly security updates for third party packages outside of the "current" branch.
 You will need to use the "stable" ports for security fixes.
 In order for a port to get updated it usually requires a CVE.
-The "current" branch will only work on "current".
+Packages from the "current" branch will only work on "current".
 Things must be kept in sync with the base system version so you cannot simply use packages for "current" on the "stable" branch.
 The OpenBSD base system always get both security and bug fixes.

 In the past, before ports and packages, you would need to manually get the source code for the applications you wanted to run.
 Then you would try to compile them, make a lot of changes and conditional compilation options, and keep doing that until the software would compile without any errors.
 Then you would have to figure out if the software had any dependencies (tools or libraries) that also needed to be compiled following the same process.
 When you where done you could use the diff utility to create a patch that you could send to the application developer and maybe he or she would then add your changes into the next release of the software.
 Later someone thought about sharing such diffs with other people using revision software and after some debate on different mailing lists the first version of the ports system was incorporated into FreeBSD version 1.0 in December 1993.